7hekaka/newcytosim/doc/tutorials/tuto_polar_nematic.md

         plus_end = 1
     }

 We have also changed the initial length of the microtubules.
 Now the microtubules will grow to an average length of 2.5 um before undergoing a catastrophe.
-Rescues do not occur and once the microtubule is in its shrinking state and reaches the `min_length`, `delete_stub = 1` means that it will be deleted.
+Rescues do not occur and once the microtubule is in its shrinking state and reaches the `min_length`, `persistent = 0` means that it will be deleted.

 ### Defining the nucleators